BC Crane Operator Designations

 If the operator changes employers, the certificate is no longer valid.

-A Crane Mechanic (Limited Scope, Non-commercial Lift) designation allows the mechanic to operate a crane in the role of mechanic on behalf of an employer.
-The designation is restricted to that role and does not allow commercial lifts to be made.
+A Crane Mechanic (Limited Scope, Non-commercial Lift) designation allows the mechanic to operate a crane to repair it for an employer.
+The mechanic is not allowed to make commercial lifts.
 The employer is responsible for all lifts.

 It is good for six months and is not renewable.
 To go ahead with training, the employer must sign-off on a provisional designation for the employee and agree to provide proper supervision and training.